Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 ## Three-dimensional example

-A three-dimensional array - an array that stores inner arrays of type `String`.
+Here's a three-dimensional array that stores inner arrays of type `String`.

+--

-- Note the **three** sets of square brackets after the data type declaration.
+Note the **three** sets of square brackets after the data type declaration.

 ```java
 String[][][] words = {